2026 SPRINGBOARD! Mini Retreat

 Lewis Ginter Botanical Garden | 1800 Lakeside Avenue | Richmond, Virginia 23228

-James River Writers invites you to a hands-on editing retreat designed to transform your fiction or memoir manuscript, empowering you on the journey toward publication.
+James River Writers invites you to a hands-on editing course designed to transform your fiction or memoir manuscript, empowering you on the journey toward publication.

 You know your story better than anyone.
 Thus, the revision process is most powerful when it begins with you.
 Following this course’s step-by-step self-editing strategies, your manuscript can transform into the book you always knew it could be — whether you’re new to your craft or simply ready to empower (and speed up!) your creative process.